FdelMazo/cl-aristid/README.md

 ## 2. <a name='Example'></a>Example

-You can read the [examples.lisp](examples.lisp) file to see the code for several fractals, or just run `make` to see them in action.
+Go to the [examples](examples/) folder to look at the code for several fractals and see them in action by running `make`!

 Drawing the Dragon Curve with `cl-aristid`